The Camino del Norte

 FAQs

-Q: How long is the Camino del Norte?
+How long does it take to walk the full Camino del Norte?

-A: The full route is about 803 km and takes five weeks to walk.
-Many pilgrims choose the last 100 km from Vilalba to Santiago to earn their Compostela certificate.
+The full Camino del Norte from San Sebastián to Santiago covers approximately 803 km and takes around 5 weeks to complete.
+Many pilgrims choose to walk shorter sections, such as San Sebastián to Bilbao (1 week), Bilbao to Santander (1 week), or the final 100 km from Vilalba to Santiago (7 nights) to earn the Compostela certificate.

-Q: When is the best time to walk the Camino del Norte?
+When is the best time of year to walk the Camino del Norte?

 The Sections of the Camino del Norte